 Home Economics 199.
 Special Work.
-Upper class students majoring in Home Economics may, by agreement with their dean and the Chairman of the Home Economics Department, arrange for special out-of-class work, for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.
+Upper class students majoring in Home Economics may, by agreement with the Chairman of the Home Economics Department, arrange for special out-of-class work, for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.

+Institutional Management

-See Food Service Management, Home Economics Department.
+See Food Service Management, Home Economics Department,

 Journalism

-Mr. Severin, \Mr. Houlihan.
+Mr. Houlihan.